 Untangling a chain saw chain can be challenging and frustrating if you don’t know what you’re doing.

-After bucking wood to add to our woodpile, the saw chain had dulled and needed to be changed.
+After bucking wood to create some woodpile envy, the saw chain had dulled and needed to be changed.
 It was my daughters’ and my first time ever having to do that.
 The dis-assembly went smoothly until it became time to put on the new chain.
 I took the chain out of the bag, then:

 - I read the instructions and began to lay out the chain like the booklet instructed.
 The owner’s guide said to untangle the chain if need be.
 But how?
 I turned it this-a-way and flipped it that-a-way, but nothing I did was successful.
 Finally, I laid the chain on the floor of the garage and began to stare at it hoping to figure it out.